"If I can stop one heart from breaking,

 I have been very fortunate that I have never felt confused or ashamed by what I felt or experienced; I never have felt like I had to deny my true self by ignoring my abilities.
 Because of this, I have known, learned from and loved, many great spiritual teachers along the way.
 I have honored my abilities and my "knowing", which have blossomed over time, by trusting them and my life's journey.
 I consistently choose my spiritual path, over the illusion that is laid out before me.
 I treasure and celebrate my gifts, and remembering that they come from my oneness to God, I can not forsake the opportunity to help others.

 My experiences began as an adolescent at our family cabin in Estes Park, Colorado.
 To start with, Estes Park, for any of you who are unfamiliar with it, is a very powerful place, with a strong energy bond to spirit.
 My great, great, grandfather built a family cabin there in 1908, which has been loved and used generation after generation.
 Now that many of our loved ones have passed on to the other side, they are still a strong, guiding, loving force for us there.
 It is where I was brought to the conscious realization about my gift as a Psychic Medium.
-I did go through a period when I had to learn how to not absorb energy all the time from anyone or anything.
-I had to effectively learn when to use it and how, and when to shield myself from outside forces that, for me, was/is the greatest balancing act.
+I had to learn how to not absorb energy all the time.
+I had to effectively learn when to use my gifts and how, and how to shield myself from outside forces.
+I have always taken the responsibility and trust placed in me very seriously when someone reaches out to me for a reading.
+I know now more than ever ever, how vulnerable and raw a grieving person can be and how important it is to be very mindful and sensitive with how you share messages with them.

 I worked in the health care field for 20 years, working with the elderly, my favorite work being Hospice care.
 I felt that so many people come into this world in joy, and leave it in a state of fear.
 That is simply not the way it should be.
 I knew that because of my connection to spirit, I could be with people as they were preparing to pass to The Other Side, to help make that passage full of love, and not fear, by helping them and their families to embrace the experience, to know that it wasn't an ending, but the most beautiful of beginnings.
 This knowledge does not discount the pain of losing a loved one, but it does provide hope and consolation.